mrfoxhatails/T480-hackintosh/.github/README.md

 | Bluetooth      | Bluetooth 4.2                      |
 | Storage        | Western Digital Blue SN570 1TB     |
 | Thunderbolt    | JHL6240 Thunderbolt 3 LP Alpine Ridge |

+Repository descriptios says `"and probably other ThinkPad"`, there is a chance that similar models could use this EFI and may not present problems in the using.
+Some tested and succesful installation models could be:
+- ThinkPad T580.
+Tested by [rvlphee](https://github.com/HBlanqueto/T480-hackintosh/issues/2)

 <br/>